Search the FAQ

 Does GKG offer a price break for multiple-year registration of a domain?

-We do offer a bulk price for multiple domains registered with a GKG representative.
+Yes we do offer bulk pricing if you register multiple domains at one time.
 Please see the bulk pricing page for more details.
-Also, please see our pricing page for current pricing details.
+Also, please see our hosting prices page for current web hosting pricing details.

-Up to 500 domains can be registered at once online if using the same GKG usernames, DNS and payment information.
+Up to 500 domains can be registered at once online if using the same GKG account name, DNS and payment information.

-I forgot my username, how do I retrieve it?
+Back to top I forgot my account name, how do I retrieve it?

-I do not have a credit card.
-How can I pay by check, money order, or wire transfer?
+Back to top I do not have a credit card.
+Can I pay by check, money order, or PayPal?

 GKG